 To put this into context, while nearly all homeowners have home insurance, just 41% of renters have renters insurance.
 (Policy Genius)

-We cannot help but wonder: if renters insurance protects the stuff that gives you that gratification in the first place and costs less than an avo toast per month, why aren’t more people buying it the minute they move into a new place?
+We cannot help but wonder: if HO4 insurance protects the stuff that gives you that gratification in the first place and costs less than an avo toast per month, why aren’t more people buying it the minute they move into a new place?
+Maybe it’s that they don’t know which situations are covered, but even more, maybe they don’t understand the value of purchasing something like renters insurance in the present.

 TL;DR: While the best time to buy renters insurance may not seem like ‘right now,’ it actually is (this is backed up by science!).
 Go forth and get protected!